taverntesting/taverntesting.github.io/documentation.md

 - Making sure that the response matches a database schema
 - Making sure that an error returns the correct error text in the body
 - Decoding base64 data to extract some information for use in a future query
+- Validate templated html returned from an endpoint using an xml parser
 - etc.

 ## Anchors between documents